How to search

 Efficiently finding the right translations is key to managing your localization workflow.
 Locize offers powerful search features in the CAT (Computer-Assisted Translation) view / Translation Editor, making it easy to locate, review, and update your content.

-If there is no exact match, a fuzzy search will automatically be performed—unless your search text is wrapped in double quotes (
+If nothing contains your text, a fuzzy search will automatically be performed, unless your search text is wrapped in double quotes (

 "...").